, ,

 TibetTrip Notice:

-Distance: 390 km (8 hr driving) | Meals: Breakfast | Hotel: Hotel in Gyirong or Nyalam
+Distance: 390 km (8 hr driving) | Meals: Breakfast | Hotel: Hotel in Gyirong

 Wake up early to witness the sunrise over Mount Everest.
 As the first light bathes the northern face in golden hues, the towering peak reveals its full grandeur—a magical moment that connects you to the heart of the Himalayas.